 Swimming is a great leisure and health activity.
-It is well-loved across the world and is great for leisure, fitness, or just a one-off activity, alone or with friends.
+It is well-loved across the world and is great for leisure, fitness or just a one-off activity, alone or with friends.
 Growing numbers of people have begun swimming to combat health issues, especially older adults.

-Lighting in changing facilities is very important.
+Lighting in changing facilities is highly important, especially in wet area changing rooms where slip hazards are prominent, making visibility a must.
 You’ll want bright lights that are not too harsh or unflattering.
 Changing facilities will have to be bright enough for people to see what they’re doing, but not too bright that things look too harsh or sterile.

 Circulation in changing facilities and sports locker rooms is vital.
 Poor airflow results in humidity, leaving the room smelling stale and, in some cases, affecting the facility’s longevity.
 In a swimming pool changing room, the humidity will already be high and therefore circulation and airflow should be considered to ensure the facility is hygienic and pleasant for guests.

-Accessories and amenities
+Accessories and Amenities

-Additionally, lots of storage facilities are fitted with anti-bacterial sprays and coatings to ensure the facilities are combatted against viruses and other germs spread through humidity and footfall.
+Additionally, lots of storage facilities are fitted with anti-bacterial sprays and coatings, which Arkinstall can happily provide, to ensure the facilities are combatted against viruses and other germs spread through humidity and footfall.

 Do you Run a Swimming Pool or Leisure Centre?